 Join us on Saturday, October 26 (11:00 am – 1:00 pm).
 Children are welcome.
 Come by to see our beautiful school.

 We offer tours weekly beginning after Columbus Day and running through early December.
 These tours last an hour and are for adults only.
 You will not only see our classrooms, playground and facilities, but you will also learn about our school’s philosophy and have the opportunity to ask questions.
 We will post the link to register after Labor Day.

 school admissions | how to apply

-The application deadline is December 15, 2016.
+Applications will be available on this page after Labor Day.
+Our application deadline is December 16, 2019.
 After we receive your application, we will contact you about next steps.
-Letters of acceptance and waitlist letters will be emailed on February 8, 2017.
+Letters of acceptance and wait list letters will be emailed on February 27.

 Plymouth Church School admits students of any race, color, national and ethnic origin to all the rights, privileges, programs, and activities generally accorded or made available to students at the school.
 It does not discriminate on the basis of race, color, national and ethnic origin in administration of its educational policies, admissions policies, scholarship and other school-administered programs.